Boom Supersonic

 FTT, a unit of Kratos Defense & Security Solutions, has previously worked on supersonic engines for fighter jets like the F-22 and the F-35.
 Boom also secured collaborations with GE Additive for additive technology design consulting, and StandardAero for maintenance of the engines, key for airline customers as airframes and engines are maintained separately.

 At the 2023 Paris Air Show, Boom announced the core engine architecture and key specs for the Symphony.
-The Symphony will be a two-spool, medium-bypass turbofan engine with no afterburner.
 The development program aims for 35K pounds of thrust with a single-stage 72-inch fan, 10 percent lower operating costs, and 25 percent more time on wing compared to derivatives of existing engines.

 The Symphony is designed to meet all applicable noise and emission standards, including FAA and EASA existing engine certification requirements and Chapter 14 noise levels for quiet operation.
 It’s also optimized for 100% sustainable aviation fuel (SAF).
 In November 2023, Boom completed the Conceptual Design Review (CoDR) for the Symphony.